Real Estate

 • 0.5% rate (≤ 300M bracket): 180M × 0.5% = KRW 900,000

-• No other property owned by anyone in the household (children under 30 who are unmarried and below an income threshold are considered same-household)
+• No other property owned by anyone in the household; unmarried children under 30 who fall below the income threshold may still count as part of the same household

-• Inheritance or gift creating temporary 2-home status is recognized as single-home if disposed within 5 years
+• Inheritance or gift creating temporary 2-home status may still be treated as single-home status if the extra home is disposed of within 5 years

 ≤ 300M0.5%1.2%